JulioHC00/whitedwarf/README.md

 This is a simple python model to calculate both the structure and cooling of white dwarfs.

+Written as third year undergraduate project in Physics

 ## Description

 The project is composed of three modules: core, envelope and cooling.